I. CONTACT INFORMATION

 How do I get information on Economics and Management courses offered each quarter, the Business Economics Application, scholarships, events, and updates on department rules and requirements?

-For Departmental Announcements, and to receive updates on the Business Economics major, subscribe to Econ-Alerts by adding yourself to the Undergraduate Economics Counseling Bruin Learn website.
+For Departmental Announcements, and to receive updates on the Business Economics major application, subscribe to Econ-Alert by adding yourself to the Undergraduate Economics Counseling Bruin Learn website.

 For internships or any career-related information, please click here.